Nebelung-Forks/MinecraftJS/README.md

 Mikelime#8816-Guy who I started coding becuase of

-Nautica#0001-someone who told me what to do on my code cause I fucked up
+Nautica#0001-someone who told me what to do on the code cause I fucked it up

 B3ATDROP3R#5512-One of the people who makes proxy's

 kinglalu#2780-person who told me to chage textures (I ignored him xD)(prolly should change them tho)

+Willard21_2#2815-Owner of MineKhan (This is a spin off of his game) https://github.com/Willard21/MineKhan

 ### Mojang Information.
 All images are copyright and owned by Mojang AB.